BatoolMM/R-markdown/_episodes/01-why-rmarkdown.md

 ---
-title: "01-Why-R-Markdown?"
+title: "Why R Markdown?"
-teaching: ? min
+teaching: ?
-exercises: 2 min
+exercises: 2
 questions:
 - What is reproducible research?
 - How can R Markdown help research to be more reproducible?